 If your drone is more than 0.55 lb and you’re in the US, it may be registered with the FAA.
 If this is the case, please mention your FAA number in your police report.
 Otherwise, you could be in serious legal trouble if someone finds your drone and misuses it.
 Although it may seem unlikely, there is no harm in it.

 Read more about How To Get A Drone Out Of A Tree.

-What to do if your drone is lost over water?
+What to do if your drones is lost over water?

 Overwater is the hardest place to lose your drone.